swamitagupta/spoil-no-more/README.md

 * Go back from the chat using the back button
 * To check the profanity and emotion of your text or any random phrase, do check our `detect` tab.
 * To check account details like mail id or log out, go to `profile` tab.

-* Text email: 1@2.com,
-* Test password: 123456
+* Test email: 1@2.com, password: 123456

-## Libraries, Packages and Technologies Used
+## Libraries Packages and Technologies Used

 * UIKit
  * Firebase